w3c/wai-presentations2all/content/index.md

 {::nomarkdown}
-{% include box.html type="start" class="full" %}
+{% include box.html type="start" title="Introduction" class="full" %}
 {:/}

 <em>Do you remember a time when people around you broke out in laughter, but you didn't hear the joke? <br>
 Be careful not to leave out information for some people in your audience.
 For example, if you say "you can read it on the slide", you are probably excluding people who cannot see the slide.</em>

 This page helps you avoid excluding people with disabilities.
-Most of it applies presenters, some for organizers is in a separate section.
+It applies to:
+* Presenters &mdash; all except "Organizers: Planning the Event"
+* Organizers &mdash; primarily the first the sections
+* Participants &mdash; most of "[During the Presentation or Meeting](#during-the-presentation-or-meeting)"

 {::nomarkdown}
 {% include box.html type="end" %}